 If you missed the opportunity to get braces when you were a teenager, you might think you are stuck with crooked teeth for life, but that’s not true.
 Adults can benefit from braces, too, and braces are becoming increasingly popular among adults.
 In fact, adults now account for more than a third of all orthodontics

 patients.
 And adults can experience many personal, professional, and health benefits from orthodontic treatment.

-If you are thinking about getting braces as an adult in Wilmington, NC, please call (910) 392-6060 or contact Kuzma Advanced Dentistry today for an appointment with cosmetic dentist Dr. Michael Kuzma.
+If you are thinking about getting braces as an adult, please call (910) 392-6060 to contact Kuzma Advanced Dentistry today for an appointment with a Wilmington, NC cosmetic dentist Dr. Michael Kuzma.

 Adults Make Good Patients for Braces

 Although there are many good reasons why the teenage years are the preferred time for braces treatment, adults also make good braces patients.
 While teenagers have a physiological benefit of getting treatment while their jaws are growing, adults have many psychological benefits including: